meavicisprod/mvp-the-pits/content/infoPages/2021-01-27-about-the-pits.md

 "(It's) the Pits" was born straight out of the ashes of this loss.

 ## Goals
-The project can be framed in three parts with three goals:
+The project will be led by a coalition of MVP members and partner artists/community supporters, who will work with folks from the Toronto skate community to execute the following three goals:

 1. Through reclaiming the Sid Smith ice rink, demonstrate the intensity of the Toronto skate community’s love/need of the former Christie Pits Skatepark;